hbctraining/Training-modules/Advanced_shell/lessons/05_awk.md

 ### Printing columns

 Let's first look at one of it's most basic and useful functions, printing columns.
-For this example we are going to use the tab-delimited file animals.txt that we used in the `sed` examples.
+For this example we are going to use the tab-delimited file `ecosystems.txt` that we used in the `sed` examples.

 Let's first try to just print the first column: